xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 *   **Future Work:**
     1.  **Implement Causal Reasoning:** Develop a `Causal Inference Engine` tool to distinguish correlation from causation.
     2.  **Enable Proactive Monitoring:** Create an `Anomaly Detection Sentinel` tool to proactively identify unusual patterns in system data or external feeds.
-    3.  **Build Structured Knowledge:** Evolve the `update_world_model` tool into a full **Knowledge Graph Synthesizer** that can automatically ingest unstructured text (from memory, search results) and transform it into structured entities and relationships.
+    3.  **Build Structured Knowledge:** Evolve the `update_world_model` tool into a full **Knowledge Graph Synthesizer** that can automatically ingest unstructured text (from memory, search results) and transform it into a structured entities and relationships.

 ---
 ### Phase 12: Strategic Foresight & Simulation - 💡 Planned